learn-static/writing-with-visualizations/index.md

 Welcome to the documentation for the *Writing with Visualizations* project template!

+Following these instructions

 This site contains all instructions students need to follow to investigate historical texts and create an essay for the web.

-{% include toc.html %}

 {% include template/credits.html %}